arkoblog/ghosana/README.md

-# Standard React Boilerplate
+# Ghosana

-This repository contrains the standard boilerplate code to be used for any front-end development project in KLL.
+This repository contains the front-end code for the manifesto visualization project.

 ## Instructions

-1. Clone this repo using `git clone https://arkoblog@code.kathmandulivinglabs.org/arkoblog/react-boilerplate-kll.git`
+1. Clone this repo
 2. Install dependencies: `npm install`
 3. Start developing : `npm run start`